|

 Bio

-Dimitri Vayanos is Professor of Finance at the London School of Economics, where he
+Dimitri Vayanos is Professor of Finance at the London School of Economics, where he also

-also directs the Financial Markets Group and the Paul Woolley Centre for the Study
+directs the Paul Woolley Centre for the Study of Capital Market Dysfunctionality.
+He is a

-at CEPR and a former Director of its Financial Economics program, a Research Associate
+CEPR and a former Director of its Financial Economics program, a Research Associate at

-at NBER, and a former Director of the American Finance Association.
-His research,
+Director of the American Finance Association.
+His research, published in leading economics

-published in leading economics and finance journals, such as Econometrica, the Journal
+and finance journals, such as the American Economic Review, Econometrica, the Journal of

-Greece, a co-author of the European Safe Bonds (ESBies) proposal, and a Director of WWF Greece.
+of the European Safe Bonds (ESBies) proposal, and a Director of WWF Greece.

 Contact Information

-Department of Finance, Room CON1.05
+Department of Finance, Room MAR.8.08

 London School of Economics